akhilvreddy/Datathon/README.md

 ## Project Itinerary

 ### Data Cleaning & Sanitation - [jump to file](https://github.com/akhilvreddy/Datathon/tree/main/Excel%20%26%20CSV)
-- When we first got the CSV files form Kaggle, it was unstructured and very messy.
-We then took these files and loaded into excel to get a better sense of what the data looks like.
+- When we first got the CSV files from Kaggle, it was unstructured and very messy.
+We took these files and loaded them into excel to get a better sense of what the data looked like.
 We were able to remove some basic lines which didn't follow the proper formatting.
-- We used SQL Lite to load the data into a .db file and wrote some querries in order to delete some columns and rows.
+- Then we used MySQL to load the data into a .db file and wrote queries in order to delete some columns and rows.
 - This finally gave us a clean dataset that we could import into python using pandas.

 ### Tableau Data Visualization - [jump to file](https://github.com/akhilvreddy/Datathon/tree/main/Tableau)
-- Ultized heat maps to visualize the which countries report less happiness and which ones report higher.
+- One way to visualize the data was using Tableau.
+First we utilized heat maps to see which countries report less happiness and which ones report higher.
+We also used a heat map to see GDP per capita.
-- Charted the comparisons between Alocohol and Life Expectancy in order to find correlation.
+- Then, we charted the comparisons between Alcohol and Life Expectancy in order to find correlation.
+Additionally, we also vi sualized Happiness and Social Support to find correlation.
-- Looked into Corruption vs Freedom as a scatter plot in order to prove no correlation.
+- Lastly, we looked into Corruption and Freedom as a scatter plot in order to prove no correlation.

 ### Python-based Visualization - [jump to file](https://github.com/akhilvreddy/Datathon/blob/main/Python%20%26%20Jupyter%20Notebook/Main_Python_File.ipynb)
 - In jupyter notebook, we imported the cleaned CSV file using pandas's *read_csv* function.
 - We plotted and did regression for the score of happiness vs all the other country qualities.
-- Got good results since all the data we had was lining up with what we had in tableau.
+- We got good results since all the data we had was lining up with what we had in tableau.

 ### Regression in Python - [jump to file](https://github.com/akhilvreddy/Datathon/blob/main/Python%20%26%20Jupyter%20Notebook/Main_Python_File.ipynb)
 - We did linear regression within a certain confidence interval for all of the plots that we had.